-- (1) When an election has been called, the Commission must- - (a) compile a timetable for the election; and - (b) publish the election timetable in the Government Gazette, or, in the case of a by-election, in the Provincial Gazette of the province concerned. - (2) The Commission may, by notice as required in subsection (1)(b), amend the election timetable if- - (a) it considers it necessary for a free and fair election; or - (b) the voting day is postponed.
+- (1) When an election has been called, the Commission must- - (a) compile a timetable for the election in accordance with Schedule 3; and [paragraph (a) substituted by section 1(a) of Act 14 of 2010] - (b) publish the election timetable in the Government Gazette, or, in the case of a by-election, in the Provincial Gazette of the province concerned. - (2) The Commission may, by notice as required in subsection (1)(b), amend the election timetable if- - (a) it considers it necessary for a free and fair election; or - (b) the voting day is postponed. - (3) Any act required to be performed in terms of this Act must be performed by no later than a date and time stated in the election timetable.